-- Shorts may not be worn on non-uniform days during the months of November-March. - If shorts or skirts are worn to school on a non-uniform day they must be long enough to come to the fingertips of the student who is wearing them when their arms are extended downward against their sides. - No Hats (unless designated by the administration) - No Pajama bottoms - Leggings and yoga pants can be worn with tops that come down over the hips

-• Flip-flops, boots, clogs, Uggs, Crocs, or sandals should never be worn to school.
+- Shorts may not be worn on non-uniform days during the months of November-March. - If shorts or skirts are worn to school on a non-uniform day they must be long enough to come to the fingertips of the student who is wearing them when their arms are extended downward against their sides. - No Pajama bottoms - No hats - Leggings and yoga pants can be worn with tops that come down over the hips - Flip-flops, boots, clogs, Uggs, Crocs, or sandals should never be worn to school.
 Students may only wear gym shoes, school shoes, or appropriate closed toe, low heel dress shoes to school on non-uniform days.